Viceroy (butterfly): The Müllerian mimicry dispute

 Research has argued that the viceroy may be unpalatable to avian predators.
 If that is the case, then the viceroy butterfly displays Müllerian mimicry, and both viceroy and monarch are co-mimics of each other.

 Some literature suggests that the queen-viceroy may not be a good model-mimic pair for Batesian mimicry.
 Experimental evidence has shown that avian predators express aversion to the queen butterfly after being exposed to viceroys.
 That the avian predators avoided the queen butterfly implies that the queen does not serve as a model and the viceroy as a parasitic mimic; rather, they may be Müllerian co-mimics.

-When avian predators were exposed to butterfly abdomens without the wings, many avian predators rejected the viceroy after a single peck.
+When avian predators were exposed to butterfly abdomina without the wings, many avian predators rejected the viceroy after a single peck.
 Furthermore, they exhibited distress behavior similar to that displayed when eating other, known, unpalatable species.

 When palatability was measured by looking at avian responses to butterfly abdomen, it was found that the viceroy butterfly was significantly more unpalatable than the queen.
 The queen-viceroy relationship is too asymmetrical for them to be considered real co-mimics of each other.
 Instead, mathematical models have suggested that the queen enjoys the benefits of mimicry at the viceroy's expense, and that the model-mimic dynamic between the two should be switched.

 In light of this new interpretation, it has been speculated that different food plants in different geographical locations influence the palatability of the viceroy.
 Further investigation is needed to clarify the relationship between the viceroy and its purported models.